igndukwe/devops-directive-terraform-course/04-variables-and-outputs/examples/README.md

 - tuple([<TYPE>, ...])

 ## Variable files

 `variables.tfvars` (or `<FILENAME>.auto.tfvars`) automatically applied

 ## Apply default

 `terraform apply`

 ## Apply a different variable file

 `terraform apply -var-file=another-variable-file.tfvars`

 ## Passing Variable via Prompt

-If value not specified, Terraform will prompt for value. (this is okay for testing... but don't depend on it since you should be automating things!)
+If value not specified, Terraform will prompt for value. (this is okay for testing... but don't depend on it since you should be automating things! such as stored in GitHub Secret, AWS Secret Manager)

 ```
-  var.db_pass
+  var.db_username
-  password for database
+  var.db_password

   Enter a value:
 ```

-## Passing Variables via CLI
+## Passing Variables via CLI at runtime

-`terraform apply -var="db_pass=$DB_PASS_ENV_VAR"`
+`terraform apply -var "var.db_username=myuser" -var "db_password=$DB_PASS_ENV_VAR"`

 # Local Variables

 Allows you to store the value of expression for reuse but doesn't allow for passing in values

 ```
 locals {
   extra_tag = "extra-tag"